cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 In Cylc, a *flow* is a self-propagating run through the workflow :term:`graph` from some initial task or tasks.

-Usually there is only one flow, the original one starting from the beginning of the graph, but Cylc can manage multiple flows at once.
+Often there is only one flow: the original one started automatically at the beginning of the graph.
+But Cylc can manage multiple flows at once.

 When a flow advances to a new task in the :term:`graph`, the task will only run if it did not already run in the same flow.

-See :ref:`below<flow-trigger-use-cases>` for suggested use cases and an :ref:`example<new-flow-example>`.
+See below for suggested :ref:`use cases<flow-trigger-use-cases>` and an :ref:`example<new-flow-example>`.

 .. note::